8fit/data_analyst_case/README.md

 * `subscriptions` table
 * `spendings` table

+Data are for Q4 2016 and January 2017.

 ## Analytical Questions

-**1) Our Head of Performance Marketing is asking you: In which platform should I invest more money (ios or android)?**
+* Our Head of Performance Marketing is asking you: In which platform should I invest more money (ios or android)?

-**2) Our Head of Performance Marketing says: ok! but should I spend more in an specific marketing channel for this platform, maybe Facebook?**
+* Our Head of Performance Marketing says: ok! but should I spend more in an specific marketing channel for this platform, maybe `marketing_channel_id = 4`?

-**3) Our Head of Performance Marketing says: ah!
-I have the intuition that United Kingdom will be a great investment, do you agree?**
+* Our Head of Performance Marketing says: ah!
+I have the intuition that United Kingdom will be a great investment, do you agree?

 You are free to choose your favorite toolset (SQL queries, Tableau, Metabase, ipython, excel...) in order to explore, analyse and visualise the data.

 The final document could be a powerpoint, a word document or a ipython notebook.
+Please upload your final document in /analysis folder along with any extra files that would be meaningful for the review of your work.

 ## SQL Quetions